-But remember, if it is larger than that, and you are on your outward journey, when you return home it will have to go in your checked baggage otherwise it will be confiscated when you pass through airport security before your return flight.
+But remember, if it is larger than that, and you are on your outward journey, when you return home it will have to go in your checked luggage otherwise it will be confiscated when you pass through airport security before your return flight.

-It is also worth mentioning that if you have used some while away such that the contents are now less than 3.4 fluid ounces then this is still not allowed in carry on as it is the size of the container, not the amount of the contents themselves that counts.
+It is also worth mentioning that if you have used some while away such that the contents are now less than 3.4 fluid ounces then this is still not allowed in a carry on bag as it is the size of the container, not the amount of the contents themselves that counts.

 So if you buy a bottle containing 6 fluid ounces in duty free or on the plane on the way out and you use half or more then the bottle is still larger than the permitted size.